sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 * Each image is reshaped to (128,128,3)

 In order to understand the data we first need to look at some random images.

 ![plot_images](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/plot_images.png)
-we can clearly see that the images differ from each other, for example, we can see that the first image is grayscale where the third image is purple and light purple.
+The pictures are clearly different, for example, we can see that the first image is grayscale where the third image is purple and light purple.

 Dimension reduction techniques can be used for better visualisation of the data: